dmjio/miso/README.md

 ## Live reload with JSaddle

 It is possible to build `miso` applications with `ghcid`, `jsaddle` that allow live reloading of your application in reponse to changes in application code.
 See the [README](https://github.com/dmjio/miso/blob/master/sample-app-jsaddle/README.md) in the `sample-app-jsaddle` folder for more information.

+## Docker

+Developing miso applications inside a Docker container is supported (allows applications to be built on Windows).
+See the [README](https://github.com/dmjio/miso/blob/master/docker/README.md) in the `docker` folder for more information.

 ## Building examples